agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 # Results {#sec:results}

-With regard to the ratio that is plotted  on x axis in @Fig:ratio, we observe two groups of features ploted on y axis: (i) rare ones (e. g.
-H2 Aperture, H2 Focus, H2 Width etc.), and (ii) the rest (e. g.
-Location, H1 Finger Selection etc.).
-Features with the smalest ratio are seems to be mainly associated with tow-handed feeatures.
+With regard to the ratio that is plotted  on the $x$ axis in @Fig:ratio, we observe two groups of features plotted on the $y$ axis: (i) rare ones (e.g. H2 Aperture, H2 Focus, H2 Width etc.), and (ii) the rest (e.g. Location, H1 Finger Selection etc.).
+Features with the lowest ratio seem to be mainly associated with two-handed features.
 Amongst the features with the highest frequency rate ratio, Manner-type features show the lowest rate ratio (e.g. manner\_bidirectional), the ratio rising as we move onto the H1 handshape features (e.g. H1 FingerSelection).

 ![Ratio in the whole dataset](ratio.png){#fig:ratio}

 Now we turn to the MCA plot in @Fig:vmeste.
-Since MCA provides dimensionality reduction from multiple dimensions to more optimal spaces, x and y axes are meaningless itself.
+Since MCA provides dimensionality reduction from multiple dimensions to more optimal spaces, the $x$ and $y$ axes themselves are meaningless.
 The plot shows a similar distribution of features.
 The bottom right-hand corner of the graph is occupied by features characterising two-handed signs, which can be explained by those features' low occurrence rate in the annotation.
-The second cluster, situated in the top right-hand corner of the graph, can be loosely characterised as a less marked class comprising one-hand signs defined by H1 features that include a change of state from a physiologically less tense state to a physiologically more tense one.
+The second cluster, situated in the top right-hand corner of the graph, can be loosely characterised as a less marked class comprising one-handed signs defined by H1 features that include a change of state from a physiologically less tense state to a physiologically more tense one.

 ![The first two dimensions obtained by MCA for the whole dataset](a-vot-vse-vmeste.png){#fig:vmeste}